zencart/documentation/content/dev/code/template_settings.md

 weight: 10
 ---

-Starting with Zen Cart v2.0.0 there is a `tpl()` function that can be used to access site configuration settings that are customized to a specific template.
+Starting with Zen Cart v2.0.0 there is a `tpl()` function which can be used to access site configuration settings that are customized to a specific template.

 This means you can have the usual global settings configured in the Admin as usual, but allow for template-specific overrides which only take effect when a certain template is used.